-In 2020, volunteers provided Keystone Opportunity Center with 8,200 hours of service.
+In 2021, volunteers provided Keystone Opportunity Center with more than 7,700 hours of service.
 Below are the opportunities we have available.
 We ask all volunteers to go through a volunteer orientation on Zoom.
 Fill out the Volunteer Application, and we will be in touch with you soon.

 Sign Up Online:

-Keystone’s Spring Banquet committee helps plan and execute Keystone’s largest fundraiser of the year.
-They meet Tuesdays from January to April and help bring in sponsors, auction items and share ideas about the event.
+Keystone’s Events Committee helps plan and execute Keystone events and auctionn.
+They meet Tuesdays on Zoom and help bring in sponsors, auction items and plan exciting events.

 Keystone’s youth event is a night to learn about poverty, where youth go through a soup kitchen experience, learn about poverty and sleep outside in a car, tent or cardboard structure.
 We need help serving soup, with some activities throughout the night and serving breakfast in the morning.